gqding/CACNet/README.md

 Codes will be released soon.

 ## Downloads
-- The prediction saliency maps of the proposed CACNet on the testing set can be downloaded from [Google Drive](https://drive.google.com/drive/folders/19dw6B5fXgmStHrsFzz3-F6013wvHwSZ_?usp=sharing).
+- The predicted saliency maps of the proposed CACNet on the testing set can be downloaded from [Google Drive](https://drive.google.com/drive/folders/19dw6B5fXgmStHrsFzz3-F6013wvHwSZ_?usp=sharing).

 ## Performance Evaluation